luisfernandomelon/NVimmer/README.md

 -   During the process of installations, the script may fail to download something, especially in China.
 -   If the script is interrupted or exit with errors, please run it again, until it success.
 -   After all the installations are finished, if nvim still doesn't work well, same with point 2, try again!
--   For the first time, please restart terminal and then open neovim.
+-   For the first time to start nvim, please restart terminal and then open it.

 **Monaco Nerd Fonts**